 Please help.

-How do I apply this to his face because it is so close to his left eye
+do I apply this to his face because it is so close to his left eye

-that I trust the dermatologist anymore.
+area?
+I don't feel that I trust the dermatologist anymore.

-Signed a very worried mother.
+Signed a very worried mother."

 It's gotten worse.
 In fact, it has spread.
 I have been doing some research online and came across the uses of Tea Tree Oil.
 I am going to give tea tree oil for ringworm a try and see what happens.
 Any helpful hints?